CodyAdam/VV-ESIR-TP2/code/Exercise5/report.md

-This is the ouput of the following command :
+> This is the ouput of the following command :
-`java -jar target/get-tcc-1.0-jar-with-dependencies.jar examples`
+> `java -jar target/get-tcc-1.0-jar-with-dependencies.jar examples`
+> It take the classes in the `examples` directory as input.

-# Report list private fields
+# Report TCC Value

 Calculating the TCC values of the classes in `/home/cody/Git/VV-ESIR-TP2/code/Exercise5/get-tcc/examples`